Unapologetically Liz

 Her troubles did not begin that year, though.
 They started in Tulsa as a rookie in 2011.
 Drafted No. 2 behind Maya Moore, Cambage was anointed the savior of the struggling Shock.
 But she was a 19-year-old kid, thousands of miles from home.

-Living in a city not even a quarter of the size of Melbourne, it felt like there was hardly anything in town (thank goodness for a Saks Fifth Avenue in Utica Square Shopping Center).
+In a city not even a quarter of the size of Melbourne, it felt like there was hardly anything in town (thank goodness for a Saks Fifth Avenue in Utica Square Shopping Center).

 The pressure was high, and the team went 3-31.
 Cambage says her teammates blamed the losses on her and told her she should pack her bags.
 She really wished she could.
 One day, teammate and friend Tiffany Jackson walked into the locker room and caught Cambage, head crumpled between her knees, bawling.